 - B. Ensure involved youth have been seen by medical and mental health staff. - C. Notify the assigned and respective facility manager or AIC. - D. Determine appropriate housing for involved youth.
-Please refer to PMI 3-2-005 Housing Classification of Youth at Juvenile Hall for factors that must be considered. - E. In the event the involved DJCO(s) suffered an injury, initiate Workers' Compensation paperwork.
-Human Resources Return-to-Work staff will notify AOCDS upon receipt of the Worker's Compensation paperwork. - F. The SJCO/DO or designee, will notify the youth's parent or legal guardian of the incident specifically addressing any injuries and the medical care provided.
-This call shall be made at the earliest time possible, no longer than 24 hours from the incident, and be documented in Unit Activities (Prob-Net →Home →ICMS [Integrated Case Management System] →Institutions →UA Unit Activities) and the Use of Force Report. - G. Collect all SIRs and Restraint Reports.
+Please refer to PMI 3-5-006 Transfer of Youth Between Open Institutions/Returning Youth to Facilities for factors that must be considered. - E. If the involved DJCO(s) suffered an injury, initiate Workers' Compensation paperwork.
+Human Resources Return-to-Work staff will notify AOCDS upon receipt of the Worker's Compensation paperwork. - F. The SJCO/DO or designee will notify the youth's parent or legal guardian of the incident, specifically addressing any injuries and the medical care provided.
+This call shall be made at the earliest time possible, no longer than 24 hours from the incident, and be documented in Unit Activities (Prob-Net \rightarrow Home \rightarrow ICMS [Integrated Case Management System] \rightarrow Institutions \rightarrow UA Unit Activities) and the Use of Force Report. - G. Collect all SIRs and Restraint Reports.
 Review for the following: - 1.
-Completeness - If the use of force was objectively reasonable, consistent with the law, and within policy.
-The decision should be evaluated from the perspective of a reasonable officer in the same situation, based on the totality of the circumstances known to or perceived by the officer at the time, rather than with the benefit of hindsight.
+Completeness - 2.
+If the use of force was objectively reasonable, consistent with the law, and within policy.
+The decision should be evaluated from the perspective of a reasonable officer in the same situation, based on the totality of the circumstances known to or perceived by the officer at the time rather than with the benefit of hindsight.
 The "totality of the circumstances" shall account for occasions when officers may be forced to make quick judgments about using force. - 3.
 Training issues identified in the use of force incident. - 4.
 The SJCO/DO shall advise the ADD directly overseeing the location of the incident, verbally and in writing, of their findings. - H. All SIRs and Restraint Reports shall be forwarded to the appropriate ADD within twenty-four (24) hours/days of the incident.
 If there is a delay in collecting and reviewing the reports, the SJCO shall advise the ADD of the reason for the delay.